Configure forms for attribute editing

 You can add descriptive text to the form to provide contextual information or additional details about form elements.
 Descriptive text is read-only and cannot be altered by form editors.

-Follow these steps to add a descriptive text element to the form:
+To add a descriptive text element to the form, complete the following steps:

-- Drag the Info element from the Form Elements list to the form canvas.
+1. Drag the Info element from the Form elements list to the form canvas.

-The Properties pane appears, allowing you to edit the descriptive text element.
+The Properties pane appears, where you can edit the descriptive text element.

-- Click Select field or expression or type { and select a field or expression.
+• Click Select field or expression Select field or expression or type {, and select a field or expression.
 Use this option if you want unique text for each field.

-- In the Visibility section, add an Arcade attribute expression to apply rules for when the text should appear in the form.
-See Configure conditional visibility for details.
+3. In the Visibility section, add an Arcade attribute expression to apply rules for when the text should appear on the form.
+See the Configure conditional visibility section below for details.

 Add fields